opener-project/installation-guide/src/guide.md

 # Ruby

-All components are wrapped a Ruby package and distributed on [RubyGems][rubygems]/Olery's private Geminabox server.
+All components are wrapped in a Ruby package and distributed on [RubyGems][rubygems]/Olery's private Geminabox server.
 The minimum required Ruby version is Ruby 1.9.3.